cnring18/cordova-build-increment/README.md

 <hook src="scripts/incrementBuildNum.js" type="after_build"/>
 ```

-Script is designed to increment the 'android-versionCode', 'ios-CFBundleVersion' and 'windows-packageVersion' fields for additional versioning in the config.xml file.
+Script is designed to increment the 'android-versionCode', 'ios-CFBundleVersion', 'osx-CFBundleVersion' and 'windows-packageVersion' fields for additional versioning or simply the version tag in the config.xml file.

 ## Usage

-By default this hook is enabled for all builds
+By default this hook is enabled for all builds and will increment platform specific version numbers.

-For only incrementing release build numbers, comment out line 17 in scripts/incrementBuildNum.js and uncomment line 18
+With v0.1.0 the hook now supports option flags so that the script itself does not need to be edited before use.
+It also allows for direct incrementing of the `version` tag.

+Use the following option flags when executing `cordova build`:

+`--no-inc` - no increments processed for this build (overrides other option flags)

+`--inc-version` - the version tag will be incremented for this build

+`--no-platform-inc` - platform specific version tags will not be incremented for this build

 ### Version Format